Astn/aider/aider/ext/plugin-design.md

 - **AI Invocation Risks**: The AI might generate invalid or misleading suggestions for inactive plugins.
 Mitigation: Implement strict parsing, limit suggestions to discovered plugins, and always require user confirmation for activation to prevent unauthorized actions.

 ### Next Steps
-1. Update `runner-configs.json` examples to include the new fields.
+1. Update `runner-configs.json` to align with current schema.
 2. Implement placeholder substitution with `jsonpath_ng` in `aider\run_cmd.py`.
 3. Add AI prompt modification for all plugins and parsing for `/suggest_activate` in `aider\coders\base_coder.py` and `aider\commands.py`.
 4. Test the system with various plugins and OSes for robustness, including AI interactions and the new example use case.

 This updated design enhances interaction between components, making the plugin system more reliable and flexible.

-aider\ext\plugins\dotnet-test\manifest.json
+aider\ext\runner-config.md